Pictures of Hook Norton

 Chipping Norton lies in the midst of beautiful cotswold countryside and is surrounded by other villages that radiate the glory of traditional honey-coloured cotswold stone Manor Houses and magnificent Churches...

-in the county of Oxfordshire(6.6 miles, 10.6 km, direction NE of Hook Norton)
+a Picturesque Village in the county of Oxfordshire(6.6 miles, 10.6 km, direction NE of Hook Norton)

 Quintessential pretty Oxfordshire village showing a wealth of attractive thatched cottages, built mostly following a fire which struck the village during the latter half of the 17th-century...